California red-legged frog: Conservation

-This frog is listed as threatened and is protected by federal and California law.
+Rana draytonii is listed as threatened and is protected by federal and California law.
 One cause of the population decline is habitat loss and destruction, but introduced predatory species, such as American bullfrogs, might also be a factor.
 Their habitats are in close proximity to roads and trails, indicating traffic, runoff, pollution, and other human interference may be a significant threat to the species.
 The species has also been found thriving in undisturbed and isolated ponds in comparison.
 Vegetation diversity and surface coverage on smaller ponds indicate a greater likelihood of the species being present.

 A 2023 U.S Geological Survey from The United States Geological Survey (USGS) indicates that amphibian populations across regions in the United States are declining at an average rate of 3.79 percent per year, and in some regions, such as the West Coast, declining even further.
 Amphibians are good indicators of significant environmental changes due to breathing through their skin, which is constantly exposed to environmental factors such as disease, pollution, toxic chemicals, and habitat destruction.
-The worldwide decline of amphibians, including the California Red-Legged Frog, serves as an early indicator of ecological imbalance, prompting ongoing conservation efforts to address these growing global environmental concerns.
+The worldwide decline of amphibians, including the California red-legged frog, serves as an early indicator of ecological imbalance, prompting ongoing conservation efforts to address these growing global environmental concerns.